ComputerScienceHouse/csh-eval/frontend/README.md

     named well and placed under it's proper category (`voting/`, `packet/`, `evals/`, etc.).

-2. Add the route to your new page in the `src/CSH/Eval/Frontend.hs` file under the route definitions.
+2. Add the route to your new page in the `config/routes` file.
 The layout of the route definition is
+    ```
         /route/to/page NameOfRouteR GET
+    ```
     The name of the route should have something do to with the route itself, since all pages have names, and we want page names to be unambiguous.

     If the route to the page needs arguments, see the [Yesod Routing][routing] page for more details.

 3. Add the handler for the page at the bottom of the `src/CSH/Eval/Frontend.hs` file.
 The handler is defined to be named
+3. Add the handler to the relevant page definitions file under `src/CSH/Eval/Frontend/`.
+This would be something like `Evals.hs` or `Projects.hs`.
+The name of the file doesn't matter as long as it is clear what handlers should go in the file, it is just a logical separation for the developers.

+    The handler is a function that, in it's simplest form, should be defined as
     ``` Haskell
         getNameOfRouteR :: Handler Html
+        getNameOfRouteR = defaultLayout $(whamletFile "frontend/templates/folder/folder/file.hamlet")
     ```
     for the above route example.

-    The handler should be defined as
-    ```Haskell
-        getNameOfRouteR = defaultLayout $(whamletFile "frontend/templates/folder/folder/file.hamlet")
-    ```
+    You can also have arguments passed to this function that can be accessed from within the hamlet file, see the shakespeare docs for more information on how to define a route so that it takes arguments.

 4. Make your page.
 See the [Yesod Shakespeare Templates][shakespeare] page for details on making pages using the hamlet templating language.